revature-scalawags/Project2-Group6/README.md

 # Twitter Analysis - Group 6

-Spark AWS Application that inputs stream of twitter data and provides analysis based on our findings
+### Spark AWS Application that inputs stream of twitter data and provides analysis based on our findings

 ## Questions
-1. What information can be found regarding trending tweets based on the number of likes?
+1.What information can be found regarding trending tweets based on the number of likes?

-2. Which companies twitter accounts have more positive tweets/retweets than negative ones?
+2.Which companies twitter accounts have more positive tweets/retweets than negative ones?
 What is the insight gained?

-3. How can we compare tweets based on a negativity score that searches for key words?
+3.How can we compare tweets based on a negativity score that searches for key words?

 ## Features